CBKarlsen/DAT250/src/expass2.md

 This is going to be a short report which will be discussing the results of the second experiment.
 I will be discussing step-by-step what i have done and what the results were.

 ### Step 0:
-The first step was to choose which one of the HTTP clients i wanted to use.
-I tried using Bruno's HTTP client but i was not able to get it to work.
-I then tried using the HTTP client that was provided in the lab manual.
-I was able to get it to work and i was able to get the results that i wanted.
-I haven´t been able to attent lectures as much as i want because of personal reasons.
-However i started using the HTTP client built into my IDE which is IntelliJ, this worked fine for me.
-I have not been using as effieciently as i am suposed to but i am working on it.
+The first step was to choose which HTTP client to use.
+I initially tried Bruno’s HTTP client but was unable to get it to work.
+I then used the HTTP client provided in the lab manual, which worked and gave the desired results.
+Due to personal reasons, I have not been able to attend lectures as much as I would like.
+However, I started using the HTTP client built into my IDE (IntelliJ), and it worked fine for me.
+I haven’t been using it as efficiently as I should, but I am working on improving that.
 ### Step 1:
 I used the project which was created for Expass 1.
 I had already configured the project and added it to my github so there wasnt any issues here.